September 24, 2025

 “It’s all memorization.”

 False.
 If you walk into the MCAT thinking it’s just a content dump, you’re toast.
-Memorization might help for flashcards, but the test is about application.
-It twists concepts, disguises answers, and forces you to interpret data in real time.
-This test wants you to think, not regurgitate.
+This test is about application.
+It forces you to interpret data in real time so you have to think, not just regurgitate.

 “Science majors have the advantage.”